cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 /etc/init.d/firewall stop && /etc/init.d/firewall disable
 ```

-**Reboot** your device and on your laptop/PC, **disable networking** altogether (this will force it to get a new IP from the bridge when it comes back)--alternatively, just disconnect the Ethernet cable.
+**Reboot** your device and on your laptop/PC, **disable networking** altogether to force it to get a new IP from the bridge when it comes back online--alternatively, just disconnect the Ethernet cable.

-Once the bridge is back online (wait at least a minute or two to give it enough time to connect to the mesh first), **re-enable networking** on your laptop/PC (or reconnect the Ethernet cable) and it should receive an IP addr from our mesh gateway in the `192.168.10.0/24` network (on a Linux distro, type `ip a` or `ip addr` or `ifconfig`), the bridge node should now be reachable at `192.168.10.10`, and you should be able to access the Internet from your laptop/PC through the mesh (try `ping google.com`, for example).
+Once the bridge is back online--wait at least a minute or two to give it enough time to connect to the mesh first--**re-enable networking** on your laptop/PC (or reconnect the Ethernet cable) and it should receive an IP addr from our mesh gateway in the `192.168.10.0/24` network (on a Linux distro, type `ip a` or `ip addr` or `ifconfig`), the bridge node should now be reachable at `192.168.10.10`, and you should be able to access the Internet from your laptop/PC through the mesh (try `ping google.com`, for example).

 If something doesn't work, review the config files mentioned here and then go over the ones for the gateway, reboot all mesh nodes (gateway first, then nodes, then bridge) and test again.

 ### Bridge-Bridge
 This second example applies to the following topology: